-Asthma is a respiratory condition that affects the airways and can make it difficult to breathe.
+Important: We updated this article in August 2023 with current info from the Social Security Administration.
+Asthma is a respiratory disorder that affects the airways and can make it difficult to breathe.
 Since asthma can interfere with normal daily activities, the Social Security Administration (SSA) considers it an approved medical condition.
-This means individuals who cannot work for one year may be eligible to receive Social Security disability benefits for asthma.
+This means individuals who cannot work for one year may qualify to receive Social Security disability benefits for asthma.

-- myocardial ischemia
+- Myocardial ischemia

 - Gastroesophageal reflux disease (GERD), which is also commonly known as chronic acid reflux

 - Chronic bronchitis

 - Chronic obstructive pulmonary disease (COPD)